-This Master's degree prepares people to teach in English as a Second Language (ESL) programs.
-For students who have an initial teaching certificate, this program meets all of the requirements for an advanced certificate in English to Speakers of Other Languages (ESOL) (K-12) as well as the Master's degree.
+This Master's degree prepares people to teach in English as a Second Language (ELL) programs.
+For students who have an initial teaching certificate, this program meets all of the requirements for an advanced certificate in English to Speakers of Other Languages (ELL) (K-12) as well as the Master's degree.

 For persons who do not possess initial teacher certificate, this Master's degree prepares them to teach in an adult TESL/TEFL program.

 |ED 650||Language and Culture|